QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 IDENTITY THEFT/FRAUD

-Because QiD is able to accurately identify a person without relying on a person’s own claim to identity, the technology structurally prevents identity impersonation via stolen credentials/documents
+Because QiD is able to anonymously identify a person without relying on a person’s own claim to identity, the technology structurally mitigates against identity impersonation via compromised identity credentials or documents

 01